top of page

 Based on the simple format of a trash bag, we decide what to do for necks, arms, and legs.
 For inspiration, there will be a review of techniques used by other cultures that turn a rectangle into garment shapes.
 Cutting, taping, braiding, and laminating plastic bags are examples of the techniques that could be used in this exercise.

 Fee: $450 plus lodging, meals, and travel costs.
-The class will require an adequate space with tables, chairs, plug-ins for machines, and adequate lighting.
+The class will require an adequate space with tables, chairs, plug-ins for machines, and be well-lit.

 Classes held on Zoom have a $150 utility fee.